informaticaucm-TPI/202223-PlantsVsZombies/enunciados/practica2/practica_en.md

 ## Refactoring the solution of the previous assignment

 <!-- TOC --><a name="patrón-command"></a>
-### Restructuring the code for parsing and executing the commands
+### Restructuring the code responsible for parsing and executing the commands

 The first refactoring task concerns the commands, i.e. the different actions that the user of the game can carry out, such as adding a plant, listing the available plants, asking for help, etc. Our